House | 5 bedrooms | sleeps 10

 Rental period is usually from Saturday (3.00pm) to Saturday (10.00am).
 Full week lets only in school holidays.
 Shorter periods with flexible starts dates are available in off-peak periods - please ask the owner.
 Bed linen is included but not towels.
 Well-behaved pets may be permitted - please speak to the owner.

 The beautiful southern side of the Isle of Wight is an area filled with history and fascinating geology and is blessed with the sunniest climate in the UK, with an additional 500 hours of sunshine per year above the national average and typically 2 degrees warmer.

 The island is small enough for everything to be within an easy day trip's distance - from family fun days out, to historic houses; dinosaur museums to zoos; farms and vineyards to botanic gardens; boat trips and a steam train.
-Add to this great beaches (the Isle of Wight has four Blue Flag beaches - one of which is within walking distance) and stunning downland scenery and you have the recipe for a perfect 'staycation' that feels like an adventure from the moment you step onto the ferry.
+Add to this great beaches (the Isle of Wight has four Blue Flag beaches - one of which is within walking distance) and stunning downland scenery in Areas of Outstanding Natural Beauty and you have the recipe for a perfect 'staycation' that feels like an adventure from the moment you step onto the ferry.

 The southern tip of the Island has a unique character that is very different from the north.
 There are no views back to the busy mainland here - just the sparkling open sea which can be enjoyed from amazing cliff top walks on the high downs, or rambling along the rocky coves and perfect beaches that line the coast.

 Bonchurch is one of the prettiest villages on the island.
 Dickens was a great fan and wrote some of David Copperfield while staying here - apparently between bracing walks on the downs and afternoon rounders on the beach.
 The elegant Victorian villas, shady lanes and tranquil pond that make Bonchurch famous, still give the impression that you might bump into Dickens, Swinburne or Tennyson at any moment.